ECP-VeloC/VELOC/docs/api.rst

 ARGUMENT
 ''''''''
 - **comm**: the MPI communicator
-- **cfg_file**: configuration file with the following fields: scratch = <path> (node-local path where VELOC can save temporary checkpoints that live for the duration of the reservation) persistent = <path> (persistent path where VELOC can save durable checkpoints that live indefinitely)
+- **cfg_file**: configuration file with the following fields scratch = <path> (node-local path where VELOC can save temporary checkpoints that live for the duration of the reservation) persistent = <path> (persistent path where VELOC can save durable checkpoints that live indefinitely)

 DESCRIPTION